SonyCSL/apis-hw-info/README.md

 </div>
 <br>

-These recommended hardware specifications are useful as reference information when designing hardware that carries out not emulations but actual energy sharings between battery systems.
+These recommended hardware specifications are useful as reference information when designing hardware system that carries out not emulations but actual energy sharings between battery systems.
 Hardware operations thus cannot be guaranteed with these specifications.
 Users should therefore appropriately design, select, evaluate, and use hardware for the actual energy sharing system.

 <br>